chanzuckerberg/cryoet-data-portal/docs/cryoet_data_portal_docsite_faq.md

 # Frequently Asked Questions

-We hope these answers will help you get the most out of the CryoET Data Portal!
-Testing [link](#Which-annotations-are-displayed-with-a-tomogram-in-Neuroglancer?)
+We hope these answers will help you get the most out of the CryoET Data Portal! <a href="#annotations">Jump to the annotations below</a>

 <details open>
 <summary>How do I get help with using the Data Portal?</summary>